core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    After a successful verification, the client performs also the following actions if the response is not an Observe notification.

-   In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e. the known Sender ID for the server to which the request was intended for.
+   In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e. the known Recipient ID for the server to which the request was intended for.

    If this is not the case, the client checks whether the server that has sent the response is the same one to which the request was intended for.
 This can be done by checking that the public key used to verify the counter signature of the response is equal to the Recipient Public Key taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).

    If the client determines that the response has come from a different server than the expected one, then the client SHALL discard the response and SHALL NOT deliver it to the application.
+Otherwise, the client hereafter considers the received 'kid' as the current Recipient ID for the server.

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the client's storage.